tungstenfabric/tf-jenkins/README.md

 To be able to create/remove workers/networks infra must have individual slave in each region.

-For now we have only one slave in one region of vexxhost.
+For now we have only one slave in one region of openstack.
 But we checked that code can work with different slave on AWS.

 ### Nexus